Law with Foundation Year

 GCSE

-Maths and English at grade C or grade 4 or above (applicants who do not have the equivalent of grade C or above, GCSE Mathematics and GCSE English will be considered on a case by case basis).
+Maths and English at grade C / grade 4 or above.
+Applicants who do not have the equivalent of grade C or above in these areas will be considered on a case-by-case basis.

 UCAS Tariff points